 The WSCA rulebook has lots of great information including WSCA show rules, by-laws, club lists, Board of Directors and Committee Chairs.
 You may purchase a WSCA rulebook by sending a request with your name and address along with a check, written out to WSCA, in the amount of $6 (this amount includes postage) to Cindy Ladd, Rulebook Chairperson.
 Her contact information may be found under Committee Chairpersons on the website.
 It is possible to purchase the rulebook at various places including the WSCA booth at the MN Horse Expo.
 If a book is purchased in person, the fee is $5.

 Each WSCA member club may have up to two club delegates and two alternate delegates.
 Member delegates or their alternates have the voting power of their club.
 The General Meetings are held in March and October every year.
 Each delegate gets one vote with a total of two votes per club on issues that come up for a vote to the General Delegation or during elections.
 For more details, check the WSCA rulebook, page 63.

 Each WSCA member club receives a subscription to the Spotlight.
 The monthly issues are sent to the club secretary.
-If you wish to purchase a subscription to the Spotlight, you may contact Herald Journal Publishing, the publisher of the Spotlight.
+If you wish to purchase a subscription to the Spotlight, CLICK HERE to learn more or you may contact Herald Journal Publishing, the publisher of the Spotlight.
 The contact for Herald Journal is: Randy Heuer: (320) 485-2535 or e-mail: email@example.com.
-The cost of a Spotlight subscription for one year is $24.

 The WSCA website has an On Deck Submission Form listed on the home page.
 If you click on this, it will bring up a form that can be completed and submitted online.
 This is the most expeditious way to get your listing on the On Deck Listings, however it may be submitted by mail: Randy Heuer, Herald Journal Publishing, 120 Sixth St. N., PO BOX 129, Winsted, MN 55395.